betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

-# That time CSE had me at Hello World
+# That Time CSE Had Me at Hello World

 **Hero Image:**